Aluminium-conductor steel-reinforced cable: Splicing

 Many electrical circuits are longer than the length of conductor which can be contained on one reel.
-As a result, splicing is often necessary to join together conductors to provide the desired length.
+As a result, splicing is often necessary to join conductors to provide the desired length.
 It is important that the splice not be the weak link.
 A splice (joint) must have high physical strength along with a high electrical current rating.
 Within the limitations of the equipment used to install the conductor from the reels, a sufficient length of conductor is generally purchased that the reel can accommodate to avoid more splices than are absolutely necessary.

 Splices are designed to run cooler than the conductor.
 The temperature of the splice is kept lower by having a larger cross-sectional area and thus less electrical resistance than the conductor.
 Heat generated at the splice is also dissipated faster due to the larger diameter of the splice.

 Failures of splices are of concern, as a failure of just one splice can cause an outage that affects a large amount of electrical load.

 Most splices are compression-type splices (crimps).
 These splices are inexpensive and have good strength and conductivity characteristics.

 Some splices, called automatics, use a jaw-type design that is faster to install (does not require the heavy compression equipment) and are often used during storm restoration when speed of installation is more important than the long term performance of the splice.

 Causes for splice failures are numerous.
 Some of the main failure modes are related to installation issues, such as: insufficient cleaning (wire brushing) of the conductor to eliminate the aluminium oxide layer (which has a high resistance {is a poor electrical conductor}), improper application of conducting grease, improper compression force, improper compression locations or number of compressions.

 Splice failures can also be due to Aeolian vibration damage as the small vibrations of the conductor over time cause damage (breakage) of the aluminium strands near the ends of the splice.

 Special splices (two-piece splices) are required on SD-type conductors as the gap between the trapezoidal aluminium layer and the steel core prevents the compression force on the splice to the steel core to be adequate.
 A two-piece design has a splice for the steel core and a longer and larger-diameter splice for the aluminium portion.
 The outer splice must be threaded on first and slid along the conductor and the steel splice compressed first and then the outer splice is slid back over the smaller splice and then compressed.
 This complicated process can easily result in a poor splice.

 Splices can also fail partially, where they have higher resistance than expected, usually after some time in the field.
 These can be detected using thermal camera, thermal probes, and direct resistance measurements, even when the line is energized.
 Such splices usually require replacement, either on deenergized line, by doing a temporary bypass to replace it, or by adding a big splice over the existing splice, without disconnecting.